That Time a Ringo Starr Album Sorta Included a Beatles Reunion

-Starr, John Lennon and George Harrison gathered in L.A. on March 12, 1973, along with long-time Beatle Buddies Billy Preston (a sideman on 1970's ‘Let It Be’) and Klaus Voormann (who’d done the cover art for 1966's ‘Revolver’), to record the Lennon-composed deep album cut ‘I'm The Greatest.’
+Starr, Lennon and George Harrison gathered in Los Angeles on March 12, 1973, along with longtime Beatle buddies Billy Preston (a sideman on 1970's Let It Be) and Klaus Voormann (who drew the cover art for 1966's Revolver), to record the Lennon-composed album track "I'm the Greatest."

 "We were like big girls again," Starr told Bill Minkin in 1977.
 "We were all looking at each other smiling.
 We hadn’t played together in four years.
 We were just smiling while we were playing.
 It was nice."

 Later during the sessions, Starr flew to London, where Paul McCartney and his wife Linda joined in on Paul's "Six O'Clock," which had been written specifically for the album.
 McCartney also appeared on "You're Sixteen."
 Harrison, meanwhile, also sat in on "Sunshine Life for Me," "Photograph" and "You and Me (Babe)," and co-wrote the latter two.